Who and what have been the most important influences on your musical career?

-Robin Browning is an established conductor and music-educator.
+Robin Browning is an established conductor and music educator.
 Praised as an “expert musician & conductor” by Sir Charles Mackerras, he made his debut with the Royal Philharmonic Orchestra at London’s Barbican, going on to conduct the Hallé, Northern Sinfonia, Danish Radio Symphony Orchestra, Ensemble Intercontemporain, St Petersburg Festival Orchestra and Estonian National Youth Orchestra.

 Having won the inaugural Boosey & Hawkes Award at the Edinburgh Festival, and taken second prize in the NAYO Conducting Competition, Robin is now music director of de Havilland Philharmonic, Havant Chamber Orchestra, Petersfield Orchestra and SÓN Orchestra – currently in its third season as Orchestra in Association at Turner Sims, Southampton.
 He has worked with a wide array of soloists, including Guy Johnston, Aled Jones, Jack Liebeck, John Lill, Craig Ogden and Raphael Wallfisch.

 Robin studied at the Accademia Chigiana, Siena, with Myung-Whun Chung and the legendary Ilya Musin, later continuing his training at the David Oistrakh Festival, Estonia, in masterclasses with Neeme and Paavo Järvi.
 He has subsequently assisted Paavo Järvi often, notably with Deutsche Kammerphilharmonie – for a complete Beethoven cycle at the Salzburg Festival – and the Philharmonia Orchestra’s complete Nielsen cycle.
-Robin also studied with Sir Charles Mackerras, Benjamin Zander, and Sian Edwards – participating in the first ever Conductor Development Programme with Milton Keynes City Orchestra in 2012, with whom he made his debut a year later.
+Robin also studied with Sir Charles Mackerras, Benjamin Zander, and Sian Edwards – participating in the first-ever Conductor Development Programme with Milton Keynes City Orchestra in 2012, with whom he made his debut a year later.

 Passionately committed to the training of younger musicians, Robin works regularly with Essex Youth Orchestra, as well as conducting orchestras at Guildhall School of Music and Trinity Laban Conservatoire.
-He runs the highly-regarded conducting course at University of Southampton, and has inspired the lives of many youngsters across the south through the innovative education projects he runs with SÓN Orchestra.
+He runs the highly-regarded conducting course at the University of Southampton, and has inspired the lives of many youngsters across the south through the innovative education projects he runs with SÓN Orchestra.